Neo-Nazism: Costa Rica

+Cuba

+Cuban government shut down a rock music cultural center Maxim Rock after a Halloween festival event featuring SS uniforms and nazi salutes.
+In video footage of the event, the attendants applauded a man referred to as the "Fuhrer" who gave a straight arm salute and said "Germany has won".

+Some people involved with the CIA sponsored anti-Castro Cuban group Brigade 2506 became involved in neo-Nazism, such as commander Higinio "Nino" Díaz who promoted The International Jew, said Hitler saved Germany and made the claim that Castro was Jewish.
+Another member of the Brigade Felipe Rivero Diaz was a known Holocaust denier, antisemite and an associate of David Duke.

+Mexico

+Neo-Nazi groups have grown in Mexico since the beginning of the 21st century on internet forums.
+Especially in the case of skinheads, they are often divided into two groups: the Caucasian population of European descent and the mestizos, the latter pejoratively referred to as "morenazis."

+In the 2010s and 2020s, there have been cases of pro-Nazi rock bands holding clandestine concerts in major Mexican cities, many of which openly displayed associated symbols such as the swastika or Adolf Hitler's cult of personality.
+According to Metal-Archives, at least 28 neo-Nazi black metal bands have been identified in the country, 21 of which are active.

 Peru

 Peru has been home to a handful of neo-Nazi groups, most notably the National Socialist Movement "Peru Awake", the National Socialist Tercios of New Castile, and the Peruvian National Socialist Union.

 United States

-There are several neo-Nazi groups in the United States.
-The National Socialist Movement (NSM), with about 400 members in 32 states, is currently the largest neo-Nazi organization in the US.
-After World War II, new organizations formed with varying degrees of support for Nazi principles.
-The National States' Rights Party, founded in 1958 by Edward Reed Fields and J. B. Stoner, countered racial integration in the Southern United States with Nazi-inspired publications and iconography.
-The American Nazi Party, founded by George Lincoln Rockwell in 1959, achieved high-profile coverage in the press through its public demonstrations.
+Statistics

+In 2017, following the Charlottesville car attack, an ABC News/Washington Post poll found that 9% of Americans considered having neo-Nazi beliefs was acceptable; at the time, this amounted to 22 million Americans.

+Ideology

 The ideology of James H. Madole, leader of the National Renaissance Party, was influenced by Blavatskian Theosophy.
-Helena Blavatsky developed a racial theory of evolution, holding that the white race was the "fifth rootrace" called the Aryan Race.
+Helena Blavatsky developed a racial theory of evolution, holding that the white race was the "fifth rootrace" called the Aryan race.
 According to Blavatsky, Aryans had been preceded by Atlanteans who had perished in the flood that sunk the continent Atlantis.
 The three races that preceded the Atlanteans, in Blavatsky's view, were proto-humans; these were the Lemurians, Hyperboreans and the first Astral rootrace.
-It was on this foundation that Madole based his claims that the Aryan Race has been worshiped as "White Gods" since time immemorial and proposed a governance structure based on the Hindu Laws of Manu and its hierarchical caste system.
+It was on this foundation that Madole based his claims that the Aryan race has been worshiped as "White Gods" since time immemorial and proposed a governance structure based on the Hindu Laws of Manu and its hierarchical caste system.

-The First Amendment to the United States Constitution guarantees freedom of speech, which allows political organizations great latitude in expressing Nazi, racist, and antisemitic views.
-A First Amendment landmark case was National Socialist Party of America v.
-Village of Skokie, in which neo-Nazis threatened to march in a predominantly Jewish suburb of Chicago.
-The march never took place in Skokie, but the court ruling allowed the neo-Nazis to stage a series of demonstrations in Chicago.